EEG Semester Project

 Which Datasets?

 In previous iterations, we took a well understood and standardized EEG dataset, which made the task a bit unrealistic and, frankly, a bit boring.
-This year, we will try something new.
-You will choose a paper (with data) to reproduce.
+Thererfore, you will choose an EEG paper (with data) to reproduce yourself.

 This has the consequence that there will be many (individual) unforseen problems, inconsistencies and problems.
 This is to be expected and very typical for EEG analyses.
 See it as part of the challenge!

-This is a list of datasets with accompanying papers that I have screened.
-Please feel free to look for your own datasets either on menar.org or on openneuro.org.
-Try to look for datasets below 20Gb of space.
-There is time allocated to discuss the dataset/paper with me.
+What follows is a list of datasets with accompanying papers that I have screened.
+You can select one of these if you wish, but also feel free to look for your own datasets either on menar.org or on openneuro.org.
+Try to look for datasets below 20Gb of space, with a paper accompanied.
+Please send a potential candidate to me asap, so I can screen it.

 What should the project contain?